Highest-Paying Jobs in Canada Without a Degree

 If a fulfilling career that involves offering essential care for seniors appeals to you, then this could be a great time to start working toward your goal.
 Enrolling in a short program can be a solid first step.
 You could find several certificate and diploma programs that focus on senior care, and many of them can be completed in less than one to two years.

 Earning Potential: People who work with the elderly as personal support workers or health care aides report median wages of $15.80 or $20 an hour, respectively.
 However, it's possible to earn wages of $25 per hour or more.

 Career Possibilities: A health care education focused on senior care could help you establish a career in a senior care facility, home care agency, recreation centre, hospital, group home, respite and palliative care centre, or any other establishment that focuses on caring for the elderly.
 The types of careers you may be able to pursue include the following:

 This industry is comprised of companies that manufacture everything from utensils, screws, and hand tools to structural metal products, boilers, and shipping containers.
-It is an important sector that supports many other areas of the economy.
-And in 2012, the industry employed approximately 165,845 workers across Canada, and its revenues had increased by 21.7 percent from the previous year.2
+It's an important sector of the economy that supports about 12,670 business establishments across Canada, with over 96 percent of them providing employment.2

 It is projected that employment and revenue growth in the sector will remain strong for many years.
 Alberta alone is expected to spend more than $200 billion in construction and maintenance from 2014 to 2039.
 And most of this spending will go toward fabricated metal products.10 That could be considered good news for anyone that is considering a skilled trades career in metal manufacturing.